9.3 NOISE AT WORK

 Machine Makers and Suppliers Duties

-9. Provide adequate information on the noise likely to be generated, if above 70dB(A)
+8. Provide adequate information on the noise likely to be generated, if above 70dB(A) or peak noise at workstations if it exceeds 130 dB(C)

-PLUS An overall requirement to prevent daily or weekly personal noise exposure above 87dB(A), (or 140dBC peak sound pressure level) taking into account any hearing protection worn.
+There is an overall requirement to prevent daily or weekly personal noise exposure above 87dB(A), (or 140dB(C) peak sound pressure level) taking into account any hearing protection worn.